Ericolony/QAOA/README.md

 Tianchen Zhao, Giuseppe Carleo, James Stokes and Shravan Veerapaneni

-This repository includes the codes for the paper "Natural Evolution Strategies and Quantum Approximate Optimization".
+This repository includes the codes for the paper "Natural Evolution Strategies and Quantum Approximate Optimization" (https://arxiv.org/pdf/2005.04447.pdf).

 ## How to Use ##